ktorio/ktor-plugin-registry/plugins/server/io.ktor/double-receive/2.0/documentation.md

 ```kotlin
 install(DoubleReceive)
 ```
-After that, you can receive from a call multiple times and every invocation may return the same instance:
+After that, you can receive a call multiple times, and every invocation may return the same instance:
 ```kotlin
 val first = call.receiveText()
 val theSame = call.receiveText()